makanyane/IWTE/documentation/battlemap_settlements_RR_and_RTW.md

 ![image](../IWTEgithub_images/settlement-plan-edit-2d.jpg)

 In the 2d Window you can select move and rotate objects.
 Use the *Settlement actions* drop down to select objects to add, to switch modes or to save.
-Saved files will modify the starting settlement plan and produce a new file in the same directory called\
+Saved files will modify the starting settlement plan and produce a new file in the same directory called:\
 *original_name_new00.txt*\
 the number will increment if that file exists.
 The original text file has to be used as a basis to retain the strat model/underlay/ground_types/street_plan information which is not changed via IWTE.

+Useful shortcuts:
+* Tab swaps mode between wall and object selection
+* M switches on movement option
+* R switches on rotation option
+* Delete button on keyboard will delete all selected walls/objects

+Heights and exact rotations can be set for selected objects in the *Main Processes* window.
+If you have a settlement underlay with a lot of height changes we'd recommending using the 3d method for most changes.

+The *add dbb item* button opens up multiple other sections which then access ALL the possible available dbb items in alphabetically divided sections.

+Most objects are shown on the 2D view by a diagram representing their lowest lod level.
+Slots are shown by a diagram representing the outline of objects in their default version.
+The street_plan and underlay shapes are shown diagramatically but are not editable in this method.

 #### Wall Layout Editing
 The walls in RTW/RR have to be laid out on set grid points so they form a continuous and exactly linked perimeter.
 Failing to link the walls correctly will cause the game to crash when launched.